hmltnbrn/brian-hamilton/README.md

 1. This website uses [Create React App](https://github.com/facebook/create-react-app) to function.
 Follow its usage details to understand how to build for production.

 2. Nodemailer implementation uses environment variables for the sensitive IDs and tokens.
-Follow online documentation to create your own, then follow step 4 from the installation instructions to put them in place.
+Follow online documentation (something like [this](https://medium.com/@nickroach_50526/sending-emails-with-node-js-using-smtp-gmail-and-oauth2-316fe9c790a1)) to create your own, then follow step 4 from the installation instructions to put them in place.
 It can also be removed entirely.
 If you deploy this on an actual server, you will need to manually set the variables.
 On Heroku, this is done with config vars.

 3. There is a Google reCAPTCHA widget placed on the contact page (in the email dialog).
 You will need to go to the [reCAPTCHA site](https://www.google.com/recaptcha) and set up it up for your own site and localhost.
 This will give you a site key and secret key that go in the **.env** file.